 5 Common Separation Anxiety Myths

 When I have my initial consult with separation anxiety clients, most, if not all of them, have some misguided understanding or belief about separation anxiety.
 And with all the widely found information online and given from friends, it’s easy to see why people come across so much wrong information.
 It’s not your fault.
-Dog training is completely unregulated in the US, so there’s no standards of care or protocol.
+Professional licensure is not required to call yourself a dog trainer in the US, so there’s no standards of care or protocol.
 My free guide, 5 Suggestions That Won’t Help Separation Anxiety (and might make it worse) helps address many of those commonly given pieces of advice and explains why they don’t help and might make things worse.

 Here are 5 Common Myths about separation anxiety: